CO and CO2 - What's the difference?

 The range of concentrations is from 0 to 1,000,000.
 That's why we call it parts-per-MILLION.
 Every 10,000 ppm equals 1% concentration.
 As an example, instead of saying "1% gas by volume," scientists will say "10,000 ppmv" (10,000 / 1,000,000 = 1%) or shorten it to "10,000 ppm."

 For example, it is easier to write that the CO2 level in a room has risen from 400 ppm to 859 ppm than to write the CO2 level has risen from 0.04% to 0.0859%.
 However, both are correct.
 When measuring in higher volume it might be easier to write 5% vs 50,000 ppm.

 You can thank the ancient Greeks for giving us their names for numerals:

 • di = 2

 • penta = 5

 • octa = 8

 This is how we get English words like a triangle (3 sides), the US Pentagon (a 5 sided-building), or decathlon (10 contests).
 So the first half of monoxide means 1 oxygen atom, and the first half of dioxide means 2 oxygen atoms.

-For additional information on CO or CO2 Sensor Solutions, please contact our technical sales team.
+For additional information on CO or CO2 solutions, please contact our technical sales team.
 We would be more than happy to assist you and help educate you on the difference between the gases, what makes them hazardous and what devices can better assist in eliminating potential injuries from occurring.
-Contact us today, at 877-67804259 or emailing us at Sales@CO2Meter.com.